strapi/strapi/packages/plugins/gatsby-preview/README.md

 ## Configuration

-In the Settings page enable the preview on the Content Types that are used in your Gatsby application and set the Content Sync URL that you can find in your Site Settings => Content Sync.
+In the Settings page enable the preview on all the Content Types that are used in your Gatsby application and set the Content Sync URL that you can find in your Gatsby Cloud Site Settings => Content Sync.